 And as I’ve aged, there have been several times where I’ve been ashamed of my body.
 One of my aunts [a very tiny woman] was disgusted by me because of my size as she was disgusted by anyone who was large or overweight at all.
 It didn’t matter how intelligent I was/am or what my character was.
 All she saw was my body and everything which she said and did telegraphed her feelings about that!
 And then there was the time that I auditioned for a potential singing teacher.
 After I had finished singing, he let me know that I was not worthy of his time because he only worked with those who had the potential to become professional singers AND I was too big to ever have a career as a singer.
 It didn’t matter how well I sang.
 The only measure of my worth as a singer was my size.
 So, thanks but no thanks and I was not acceptable.
 And I cried as I walked back to my parent’s house – for myself and for failing and because there was no one who could help me feel better about myself.

 And then there was the therapist I was seeing who told me when I was in my forties that there was little likelihood that I would ever have a man in my life because, well you know that all the ‘good ones’ are taken by the time they reach forty AND no man would be interested in being involved with me because I was so fat!
-And then there is the general surgeon who refused to do the surgery to repair my ventral hernia because I weigh too much.
+And then there was the general surgeon who refused to do the surgery to repair my ventral hernia because I weigh too much.
 He told me that he wanted me to weigh 180 pounds and my response was, “In your dreams!”
-And he will not even consider doing the repair until I weigh no more than 220 pounds.
-So my weight now condemns me to a physical condition which, while not life threatening, is medically unacceptable.
+And he would not even consider doing the repair until I weighed no more than 220 pounds.
+So my weight now condemned me to a physical condition which, while not life threatening, was medically unacceptable.
 And when he cancelled the surgical procedure, I felt like such a failure, yet again.
 All I did was cry and hate myself!

 And every Sunday, my father would phone me to check out how I was doing and inevitably he would ask about my weight.
 He even did this until a few months before he died.
 I know that he was worried that I would end up living my life alone because my size would mean that I would not attract any man to want to be part of my life.
 I can tell myself that he meant well but it still strikes me that he never took the time to know me – really know ME.
 He didn’t seem to be able to look at me and see a successful, intelligent, caring and loving woman who is also fat.
 What he always saw was the fat woman, first.
 And, yet again, I felt that I was only seen as a fat woman which, to me, has come to mean unlovely and unlovable, and unacceptable.